jaredasch/casch-shell/README.md

     * Deciding what to index was going to be challenging, would need to dynamically index based on the current directory and already entered commands

 ## Known Bugs ##
-* Putting two ;'s next to each other will break the parser
+* Putting two ;'s next to each other will break the parser, but only if directly next to each other
 * When running commands from file with `./out < test_commands`, command prompt still displays multiple times after commands are executed

 ## Files & Function Headers ##